 What Is Hemosiderin Staining?

-Hemosiderin staining, also known as hemosiderosis pigmentation, refers to the discoloration of the skin caused by the deposition of hemosiderin, a byproduct of the breakdown of red blood cells, in the tissues.
+Hemosiderin staining, also known as venous staining or hemosiderosis pigmentation, refers to the discoloration of the skin caused by the deposition of hemosiderin, a byproduct of the breakdown of red blood cells, in the tissues.
 This condition often manifests as brown or rust-colored patches on the skin and can occur in various parts of the body, including the lower limbs.

 Causes of Hemosiderin staining